adventurini/Disney-Parents/README.md

 Deployed on [Netlify](https://hopeful-chandrasekhar-37916b.netlify.com).

 This application uses React with Authentication to create a full CRUD, RESTful API.
-It was built during Lambda School's Build Weeks.

 Built during Lambda Builds Week with one backend and one UI designer.